YINI — A Human-Friendly Configuration Format

 • Get Started

-Learn how to install and use YINI from CLI.
+Learn how to install and parse your first config in minutes.

 • Quick Tutorial

-5-minute guided walkthrough of YINI — the basics of the YINI format and how to validate it.
+5-minute guided walkthrough of the YINI format and validation basics.

 • Specification

-Official YINI format rules — Full technical details of the YINI format.
+Official YINI format rules with full technical details of the YINI format.

 Parser (Node.js) library: yini-parser npm version All Test Suites status